monopole/snt/basics/pods.md

   has no guidance from the container about its needs.
   The pod holding it will be among the first to be ejected by the node's kubelet if the node is under pressure.
-The watcher will see this, and try to start the pod somewhere with available resources, but will still lack guidance on how to size the job.
+A monitor will see this, and try to start the pod somewhere with available resources, but will still lack guidance on how to size the job.